Access

 Darrington: About: Access

 In 2000 and 2001, the Access Fund, The North Face, and the Washington Trails Association (WTA) sponsored work parties on the Eightmile Creek trail.
 In 2003, a Forest Service trail crew or contractor performed further maintenance on up toward Squire Creek Pass.
 In 2006, the Everett Mountaineers sponsored a trail project targetting that portion of the trail leading to Three O'Clock Rock.
+In 2014, the Access Fund Conservation Team and the Washington Climbers Coalition worked on the trail.

 Jacob’s Ladder, photo by Matt Perkins